Skip to main content

 Failed Gifts Fall to the Residue

 A devise in a will can fail for several reasons.
-The named beneficiary might pass away before the person who wrote the will (and the antilapse statute under A.R.S.
-14-2603 does not apply).
+The named beneficiary might pass away at the time of death before the person who wrote the will.
+The antilapse statute under A.R.S.
+14-2603 might not apply.
 The beneficiary might disclaim the gift.
-The gift might be void for some other legal reason.
+The intended recipient might no longer exist.

 Except as provided in section 14-2603, a devise, other than a residuary devise, that fails for any reason becomes a part of the residue.